-The hand-ins are an important part of the course, and Kullvén believes in giving his students multiply chanses to repair mistakes before failing them:
+The hand-ins are an important part of the course, and Kullvén believes in giving his students multiple chances to repair mistakes after a fail, to get a pass:

 - Repition is the mother of understanding.
 The more the students work with a hand-in, the more they learn.
-Sometimes students must hand in an assignment as much as five times before I let them pass.
+Sometimes students must hand in an assignment as much as five times, ten times or more before I let them pass.
 I think they learn a lot from it, says Kullvén.

 Doesn't this kind of assessment take a lot of time for you as a lecturer?

 - Nope, I don't think it takes more time than a "regular" course setup.